inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 │   │   │   └── support.py
 ```

-In `support.py` we will define the class for our new support-view:
+In `support.py`, you define the class for our new support-view:

 ```python
 from flask import render_template